-The proposed development is for a two storey and basement, contemporary built form which is compatible with the residential character of Derby Street.
+The proposed development is for a single storey and basement, contemporary built form which is compatible with the residential character of Victoria Street.

 The proposed setbacks are consistent with the adjoining properties and high quality landscaping will be provided to further soften the appearance of the streetscape.
+The bulk of the child care centre is minimised throughout the provision of two separate dwellings, which significantly reduces the scale of the development when viewed from the adjoining properties.